Laminate flooring is among the most popular choices for homes. It’s relatively cheap, easy to install and easy to maintain.

 Cordless Hoover for laminate floors

-Our recommended cordless model is the H-FREE 500.
-The H-FREE 500 is lightweight and offers up to 40 minutes of cordless power to breeze through your laminate.
+Our recommended cordless model is the HF500.
+The HF500 is lightweight and offers up to 40 minutes of cordless power to breeze through your laminate.
 Includes an on/off rotating brush bar which can be switched off to protect your laminate from scratches.

 How to clean ingrained dirt from laminate flooring